 Similarly, some accelerators implement a weak memory model for memory shared between the host and the accelerator, or memory shared between multiple accelerators.
-Programmers need to be very careful that the program uses appropriate synchronization to ensure that an assignment or modification to shared data by a host thread is complete and available before that data is used by an accelerator thread.
-Similarly, synchronization must be used to ensure that an assignment or modification to shared data by an accelerator thread is complete and available before that data is used by a host thread or by a thread on a different accelerator.
+Programmers need to be very careful that the program uses appropriate synchronization to ensure that an assignment or modification by a thread on any device to data in shared memory is complete and available before that data is used by another thread on the same or another device.

-Some current accelerators have a software-managed cache, some have hardware managed caches, and most have hardware caches that can be used only in certain situations and are limited to read-only data.
+Some current accelerators have a software-managed cache, some have hardware managed caches, and most have hardware caches that can be used only in certain situations and are limited to readonly data.
 In low-level programming models such as CUDA or OpenCL languages, it is up to the programmer to manage these caches.
 In the OpenACC model, these caches are managed by the compiler with hints from the programmer in the form of directives.